Update: Diasome Presents OPTI-2 Phase 2b Data at the ADA 86th Scientific Sessions

-The Hepatocyte Directed Vesicle (HDV™) Platform
+The Hepatocyte-Directed Vesicle (HDV™) Platform

-Our active-agnostic HDV™ platform enables peptides, proteins, and hormones to access the portal-hepatic region shifting their activity from peripheral circulation to targeted physiologic action in the portal-hepatic region.
-By localizing drug activity where key metabolic processes occur, HDV enhances efficacy, safety, and durability.
+Our HDV platform enables peptides, proteins, and hormones to access the portal-hepatic region, expanding their activity from peripheral circulation to include targeted physiologic action in the portal-hepatic region.
+By localizing drug activity where key metabolic processes occur, HDV is designed to enhance efficacy, safety, and durability.
+The platform is a potentially powerful new approach to metabolic disease treatment.

 Scientist looking into a magnifying glass